aras-p/glsl-optimizer/src/gallium/docs/source/cso/rasterizer.rst

 Determines if points should be rasterized as quads or points.
 Certain APIs, like Direct3D, always use quad rasterization for points, regardless of whether point sprites are enabled or not.
-If this state is enabled, point smoothing and antialiasing are disabled, and sprite coordinates are not generated.
+If this state is enabled, point smoothing and antialiasing are disabled.
+If it is disabled, point sprite coordinates are not generated.

 .. note::